Ukraine's topless fighters plot to storm the Euros

 She then pulled down her T-shirt to reveal the words "Fuck Euro 2012" - Femen's current slogan - etched in black paint across her torso.

-She was seized by security guards, but not before she had grabbed hold of the 60 centimeters (two feet) high cup with both hands.
+She was seized by security guards, but not before she had grabbed hold of the 60 centimetres (two feet) high cup with both hands.

 "Yulia got the usual fine of 119 hryvnias (nearly $15) for the administrative offence of hooliganism," said Anna.
 "But, of course, we don't pay these fines."